ssever23/SilentSpeak/README.md

 4. **Audio Comparison** – If the input video already contains speech audio, it is transcribed to compare with the extracted text.

 The result is an end-to-end system that converts silent video into clear, lifelike speech, while also supporting validation against original audio when available.
-Before running the pipeline, the program first checks for the presence of lip movements to ensure processing is only triggered when someone is actually speaking.

 ![](https://github.com/ssever23/SilentSpeak/blob/main/VSR%20pipeline.jpg)